בְּרֵאשִׁית

 ד

 What does the word טוֹב/Tov/good mean in the Hebrew language?
-It means to be good, pleasant, agreeable pleasant, agreeable (to the senses), excellent (of its kind), good, rich, valuable in estimation, glad, happy, prosperous (of man's sensuous nature), kind, benign, and/or right (ethical).
+It means to be good, pleasant, agreeably pleasant, agreeable (to the senses), excellent (of its kind), good, rich, valuable in estimation, glad, happy, prosperous (of man's sensuous nature), kind, benign, and/or right (ethical).
 This, to some, can be minor, but is it?
 HaShem used this word to call all His creation Tov/good.
 To use this word for evil or malignant purposes is not a Tov thing to do.
-As an example, to see a person you do not particularly like go through rough times and say “good,” being glad that it happens to him or her this is evil.
+As an example, to see a person you do not particularly like go through rough times and say “Tov/good,” being glad that it happens to them is evil.
 Your heart is not aligned with God.
 You should not spend time and energy on such emotions.
 Emotions are very important, and as we continue, we will see how important they are.
 Knowing where they come from and knowing how to listen to them and how to act on them is a teaching of Scripture that we must learn.
+So, after Elohim/God saw the light that He had just created, He saw that it was a good or pleasant thing, so much so that He kept the light separate from the darkness, not saying that the darkness is a bad thing.
+Still, HaShem saw that the light was tov/good/pleasant on its own and wanted to keep them apart from each other.

 5